HuyaneMatsu/vampytest/README.md

 ### Installation

 To install vampytest, you can use pip.
-Pip is the standard package installer for Python.
 Open your terminal and run the following command:

 ```sh
 python3 -m pip install vampytest